daverbk/studies/conspectus/docs/dev-concepts.md

 `If S is a subtype of T, then objects of type T in a program may be replaced with objects of type S without altering any of the desirable properties of that program`

-The child Class should be able to process the same requests and deliver the same result as the parent Class or it could deliver a result that is of the same type
+The child Class should be able to process the same requests and deliver the same result as the parent Class, or it could deliver a result that is of the same type

 ### I — Interface Segregation